amirvic1/amirvic1/README.md

 ## Hi there 👋

-- 📫 How to reach me: amirvic2001@gmail.com
+- 📫 How to reach me: amirvic2001@gmail.com or amirvic1@etf.unsa.ba